Matrix Gegenbauer Polynomials: the $2\times 2$ Fundamental Cases: Three-term recursion relation

 \section{Three-term recursion relation}

-The main result of this section is the obtaining of a three-term recursion relation satisfied by the sequence of orthogonal polynomials studied in this paper.
-We give a proof of it by using some properties of the Gegenbauer polynomials.
+The main result of this section is a three-term recursion relation satisfied by the sequence of orthogonal polynomials studied in this paper.
+We give a proof by using some properties of the Gegenbauer polynomials.

-We would like to point out that it would be also possible to obtain this kind of result, for integers parameters $p$ and $n$, from the representation theory of Lie groups.
-See for example \cite{PT04} and \cite{PT07a} for the cases of the complex projective plane and the complex hyperbolic plane.

-\begin{thm} The orthogonal polynomials $\{P_w\}_{w\ge0}$ satisfy the three-term recursion relation
+\begin{thm} The orthogonal polynomials $\{P_w\}_{w\in\NN_0}$ satisfy the three-term recursion relation

 where

 \end{thm}